juce-framework/JUCE/README.md

 ![alt text](https://assets.juce.com/juce/JUCE_banner_github.png "JUCE")

-JUCE is an open-source cross-platform C++ application framework for creating high quality desktop and mobile applications, including VST, VST3, AU, AUv3, AAX and LV2 audio plug-ins and plug-in hosts.
-JUCE can be easily integrated with existing projects via CMake, or can be used as a project generation tool via the [Projucer](#the-projucer), which supports exporting projects for Xcode (macOS and iOS), Visual Studio, Android Studio, Code::Blocks and Linux Makefiles as well as containing a source code editor.
+JUCE is an open-source cross-platform C++ application framework for creating desktop and mobile applications, including VST, VST3, AU, AUv3, AAX and LV2 audio plug-ins and plug-in hosts.
+JUCE can be easily integrated with existing projects via CMake, or can be used as a project generation tool via the [Projucer](#the-projucer), which supports exporting projects for Xcode (macOS and iOS), Visual Studio, Android Studio, and Linux Makefiles as well as containing a source code editor.

 ## Getting Started

 The JUCE repository contains a [master](https://github.com/juce-framework/JUCE/tree/master) and [develop](https://github.com/juce-framework/JUCE/tree/develop) branch.
-The develop branch contains the latest bugfixes and features and is periodically merged into the master branch in stable [tagged releases](https://github.com/juce-framework/JUCE/releases) (the latest release containing pre-built binaries can be also downloaded from the [JUCE website](https://juce.com/get-juce)).
+The develop branch contains the latest bug fixes and features and is periodically merged into the master branch in stable [tagged releases](https://github.com/juce-framework/JUCE/releases) (the latest release containing pre-built binaries can be also downloaded from the [JUCE website](https://juce.com/get-juce)).